ContextLab/cluster-tools-dartmouth/auto_backup/readme.txt

-Info on auto-syncing data from lab computers to Discovery
+Scripts for auto-syncing data from lab computers to Discovery